Elena-Kozhevnikova/Diploma_BI_25_Bayes/Results_summary.md

 ## This file represents the major findings ang quality checks along the line of investigation.
 Two datasets were used in this study.
-:white_check_mark: Israeli patients' data contain 42 samples with gene expression, disease status and calprotectin levels, out of which 37 samples also have metabolomic data.
+:white_check_mark: Israeli patients' data contain 42 samples with gene expression in the intestine, disease status and calprotectin levels, out of which 37 samples also have metabolomic data.
 This data was used to build the Bayesian Network and prediction model.
 :white_check_mark: Chinese patient's data contain 40 samples with gene expression and disease status (no calprotectin level!), while metabolomic data has no attribution to the disease status.
 This group was used to test the model.
-:round_pushpin: Differential gene expression was performed using age, sex, and disease status.
+:round_pushpin: Differential gene expression was performed using age, sex, and disease status in the design.
-:round_pushpin: WGCNA was performed using age, sex, and disease status plus calprotectin and c-reactive protein levels (continious data).
+:round_pushpin: WGCNA was performed using age, sex, and disease status plus calprotectin and C-reactive protein levels (continious data).

 ### WGCNA reveald clear gene clusters within about 1100 differentially expressed genes:
-For this analysis, a size of the module was set as 200.
+For this analysis, a size of the module was set to 200.

 ![image](https://github.com/user-attachments/assets/038a9178-d5e7-4f02-833a-d071802891e1)

-### These clusters correlated well with Calprotectin (indicates blood in stool -> inflammation) and diagnosis:
+### These clusters correlated well with Calprotectin (indicates inflammation) and diagnosis:
 Interestingly, green cluster correlate also with C-rective protein - a non-specific indicator of systemic inflammation.
 Given that green cluster contains mostly immunoglubulin genes (199 out of 200), it seems biologically relevant.

 ![image](https://github.com/user-attachments/assets/726e182f-a0c6-43ba-b461-acf5afbb045e)

-### Gene modules were used to select key node genes based on their impact in the module (20 genes per module).
+### Gene modules were used to select key node genes based on their impact on the module (20 genes per module).
 All immunoglobulin genes were removed after this step, leaving one node gene from the green module.
 ![image](https://github.com/user-attachments/assets/7e17edba-9c0e-4927-ae23-c0cdded67665)